invadelabs/drewwiki/ServerSetupCentOS7.md

 Setup Foreman
 =============

 Foreman and puppet go great together.
-I will be using it to provision the rest of my services on small instances configured by puppet.
+They will be used to provision the remaining services on small instances configured by puppet.

 Setup firewall
 --------------